Janesville, Milton YMCA facilities close Tuesday

-The YMCA of Northern Rock County in downtown Janesville and Parker YMCA in Milton will close from Tuesday until April 5 in response to the COVID-19 pandemic.
+Beginning today, the YMCA of Northern Rock County in downtown Janesville and Parker YMCA in Milton will close until April 5 in response to COVID-19.

 The closure will include child care centers, according to a news release.